ReeceHarding/greg/docs/checklist.md

 ## Mobile Responsive Implementation

 - [ ] Ensure all platform features work seamlessly on mobile devices
-  - [ ] Implement responsive design for student dashboard, YouTube embeds, and chat interface
+  - [ ] Implement responsive design for student dashboard, YouTube embeds (standard iframe only), and chat interface
   - [ ] Create mobile-optimized navigation with hamburger menu and touch gestures
   - [ ] Ensure assignment submission works on mobile with camera integration for screenshots
-  - [ ] Optimize video playback for mobile bandwidth and screen sizes
+  - [ ] Ensure YouTube iframe embeds work on mobile (NO custom video player optimizations)
   - [ ] Test all critical flows on iOS and Android devices

 ## Performance and Scalability